evergreen-ci/lobster/README.md

 The root directory for the local server is build`./build `, so you can place local log files in this directory to allow them to be resolved by the local server.

 # Dev Guide
+## Structure
+* ./src/actions: Redux actions, including their typedefs
+* ./src/api: functions for interacting with APIs
+* ./src/components: React components
+* ./src/models: typedefs for various structures that are not actions
+* ./src/reducers: Redux action processors aka. reducers
+* ./src/selectors: Redux selectors (functions to compute derived state, or simply get state from the store)
+* ./src/sagas: redux sagas (asynchronous code like API fetches)
+* ./src/thirdparty: directory for vendoring 3rd party code that requires an ES6 compatible minifier (which create-react-app doesn't support)

 ## Running locally
 For development use, after running `npm install`, simply run `npm start`.
 This will automatically recompile your code and refresh the browser